-1. This Integrated Copper Combined pcb has an integrated design and partial mixing pressure.
+1. The high frequency instrument board has an integrated design and partial mixing pressure.
 Its surface treatment uses HASL (lead-free), OSP, ENIG, ENEPIG, immersion silver, immersion tin, hard gold plating, tin plating, silver plating.
 HASL immerses the board in a tin/lead alloy bath and then uses an “air knife” to remove excess solder and blow hot air across the board surface.

-2. The OSP that Integrated Copper Combined pcb uses protects the copper surface from oxidation by applying a very thin protective layer of material on the exposed copper using a conveyor process.
-ENIG is a two-layer metal coating containing 2-8 μin Au and 120-240 μin Ni.
-Nickel is the barrier to copper and is the surface to which the component is actually soldered.
-Gold protects nickel during storage and also provides the low contact resistance required for thin gold deposits.
+2. The OSP process used in high-frequency instrumentation boards is characterized by the use of a conveyor belt process to protect the copper surface from oxidation by applying a very thin layer of material to the exposed copper.
+ENIG is a two-layer metal coating containing 2-8 μin of Au and 120-240 μin of nickel.
+Nickel is a barrier to copper and is the surface to which the component is actually soldered.
+Gold protects nickel during storage and provides the low contact resistance required for thin gold deposition.

-3. Immersion Tin (ISn) is a metal structure deposited by a chemical displacement reaction that is applied directly to the base metal of the board, ie copper.
-The underlying copper of ISn protection is not oxidized during its expected shelf life.
-In addition, the other surface treatment methods that Integrated Copper Combined pcb uses also have a good effect on it.
+3. Immersion tin (ISn) is a metal structure deposited by a chemical displacement reaction and can be directly applied to a base metal (ie, copper) of a plate.
+The underlying copper protected by ISn will not be oxidized during its expected shelf life.
+In addition, other surface treatment methods used in integrated copper composite printed circuit boards also have good results.

 Our pcb manufacturing has passed the certification: UL, RoHS, ISO 9001, IATF16949, ISO13485 certification.
 Therefore, our quality is guaranteed.

 The PCB assembly we require requires the following information: